basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 ### Merge Triggers

 Merge triggers determine the conditions under which merging will be invoked.
-These conditions fall under two basic categories:
+These conditions fall into two basic categories:

 * **Fragmentation** --- This describes the ratio of dead keys to total keys in a file that will trigger merging.
 The value of this setting is an integer percentage (0-100).
-For example, if a data file contains 6 dead keys and 4 live keys, merge will be triggered the default setting (60%).
+For example, if a data file contains 6 dead keys and 4 live keys, a merge will be triggered by the default setting (60%).
 Increasing this value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.

 * **Dead Bytes** --- This setting describes how much data stored for dead keys in a single file will trigger merging.
-If a file meets or exceeds the trigger value for dead bytes, merge will be triggered.
+If a file meets or exceeds the trigger value for dead bytes, a merge will be triggered.
   Increasing the value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.
+The default is 512 MB.

   When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.
-The default is 512 MB.

 You can set the triggers described above using `merge.triggers.fragmentation` and `merge.triggers.dead_bytes`, respectively.
 The former is expressed